Camille846/angular-quiz/README.md

 ## Description

 This Angular-based quiz game offers an engaging and interactive experience.
-Based on your answers, the game shows a detailed profile revealing your introvert or extrovert inclinations, offering valuable insights into your preferences and behaviors.
+Based on your answers, the game reveils which character from an animation you are.
+It was used Steven Universe as a reference.

+This app was developed to improve Angular knowledges and to replicate a Buzzfeed kind of quiz.

 ## Built with: